 All fees are due in advance of care, payable by pre-authorized payment plan.
 Parents/guardians have the option of fees being withdrawn from their bank account on the 1st of each month (monthly withdrawal) or the 1st and 15th of each month (bi-monthly withdrawal).
 Any payment which is declined from the bank (Non-sufficient Funds - NSF) is subject to a \$30 service charge.
-This fee is considered a non-base fee.
 Please note there are no refunds for missed days due to illness, vacation, school closures, or absenteeism.
 Fees are based on a daily rate calculated for the number of days in each month including statutory holidays.